Afreen-khan1/Doctor-Appointment-Chatbot/README.md

    - The chatbot will provide statistics and information about the disease.

 ## Dataset
-The chatbot uses a dataset of doctors and their specialties.
-The dataset is stored in a CSV file and can be downloaded from [Kaggle](https://www.kaggle.com/niksaurabh/doctors-speciality).
+The dataset is stored in a CSV file inside the project and contains doctor names and specialties.

 ## Future Enhancements
 - **Integration with Calendar APIs**: To sync appointments with Google Calendar or Outlook.